-- Pty Ltd businesses (e.g. Smith Pty Ltd trading as Jane's Electrical) - incorporated partnerships or incorporated trusts - incorporated associations and other non-profit bodies that are trading or financial corporations
+- Pty Ltd businesses - incorporated partnerships or incorporated trusts - incorporated associations and other non-profit bodies that are trading or financial corporations

-For more information visit the Guide to who is in the WA state system page.
+For more information visit the Which system of employment law applies page.

 If the business or organisation is in the national system visit the Fair Work Ombudsman website www.fairwork.gov.au.